 For a deeper dive, check out our blog post on 6 Questions to Ask for Better Customer Testimonials.

 Now that we’ve taken a look at how to find great reviews and loyal customers for your testimonials, let’s take a look at some video examples.
 These customer testimonial examples showcase a few types of customer testimonial videos that you can make.

 The first type of customer testimonial video is the one that features an individual customer.
 These videos often feature interview-style testimonials in which customers respond to questions like the ones we shared in the previous section.

-The second type of customer testimonial video we’ll look at is one that showcases many happy customers.
+The second type of customer testimonial video is one that showcases many happy customers.
 Create a montage of a collection of people saying great things about your business for a burst of social proof.